3 Tips to Boost Conversion for Your Lingerie Store

 Potential customers no longer need to search through the site or go elsewhere when looking for product information, which has lead to a higher rate of customer conversion.
 Using this method, it would allow lingerie retailers to include product information, fit variability and individual brand size charts directly onto each product page.
 This method reduces the likelihood of potential customers leaving the website to seek out that information elsewhere, ultimately resulting in abandoned shopping baskets.

-3. Integrating social media channels that shows reviews, testimonials, and photos of happy customers
+3. Integrating social media channels that show reviews, testimonials, and photos of happy customers

 In a Yotpo survey of 1,000 ecommerce shoppers, 77% of participants said that authentic photos from customers affected their purchasing decisions more than professional photos from the brands themselves.